 You can only crowdsource risk management sustainably by making intake the start of a conversation.
-Humanizing your intake process by treating employees who speak up with respect leads to more reports.

-treating employees who speak up with respect leads to more reports, better information, and quicker investigations.
+Humanizing your intake process by treating employees who speak up with respect leads to more reports, better information, and quicker investigations.
 Communicate outcomes back to the workforce to show that concerns are valued and acted upon to drive more Speak Up/Listen Up behavior.

 Remember that your first clients of your hotline are your employees.

 It's impossible to have an organization your clients love if it's not full of people who love it first.
 Driving a Speak Up/Listen Up culture means encouraging employees to raise their hand when they see something.
 This requires psychological safety - because retaliation is real - so make sure your process is designed with the employee experience in mind.